Yvette and Heidi plan to walk into their civil wedding ceremony together, hand in hand, likely with the biggest smiles on their faces.

 After years of dealing with his recurring cancer, Reggie and Olivia are now trying to come to terms with a terminal diagnosis.
 They’ve faced some challenges in their time together, but this is the most painful.

-The one thing that helps is taking whatever control they can and Reggie decides he’d like me to help them plan his funeral.
+The one thing that helps is taking whatever control they can.
+In that spirit, Reggie decides he’d like me to help them plan his funeral.
 There turns out to be far more laughter involved than anyone anticipated as they grapple with the enormity of it all, but that’s no bad thing.

-At the centre of it all they would like 3 group eulogies to be read, nominating not only the contributors they’d like me to gather information from directly and helping shape the questions they’d like me to ask, but selecting the readers as well.
+At the centre of it all they would like 3 group eulogies to be read.
+They nominate not only the contributors they’d like me to gather information from directly and helping shape the questions they’d like me to ask, but selecting the readers as well.
 As the most poignant of tributes flood in, there is thankfully still time for Olivia to read them to her love.